Remember the ‘olden days’ when we could go to the farm and work in groups with students? Here’s a dim distant record of a memory from February 2020!

 Ecology and Biodiversity.
 I can say less about these programs as they are outside my research group, but:

 Ecology and biodiversity is very rigorous in terms of research relating to the subject.
-Excellent for policy as staff have much experience in this field.
-Statistics and modelling are also strong along with GIS and remote sensing.
+Statistics, data and modelling are strong along with GIS and remote sensing.
+Wildlife conflicts and humans in ecosytems are big themes.
 Please also check the website for the modules.
 If you know you want to do a PhD then this or Wildlife Management will give you an excellent start.